uniznguyen/readoutlook/README.md

 # readoutlook
-This tool is to fetch emails in Outlook, look through notification emails from Routepad, find the syncs that were done in 2018 but invoice is dated 2017
+This tool is to find out the invoices sync from Routepad that were send late.
+It will compare the send date and the invoice date, print out how many date it's late.